I sell unframed prints.

 The frame is a bridge between your image and the space you live in.

 Frames can be as different as the images, spaces, and people who live in them.
-Your spaces and tastes have a unique character and so I recommend you choose what you think the best addition is.

 My preference is for framing that supports rather than draws attention away from the image.
 I frame all of my images in contemporary brushed steel with white matts, but then I live in white rooms with contemporary furniture and my prints often go into contemporary corporate or museum galleries.
 In individual homes, I’ve seen my work framed in a variety of materials from white-washed natural wood, cherry, black, white, and even gold, where each worked surprisingly well for the images and the spaces they were displayed in.